Ideas for having your dog at your wedding (or your cat, or your armadillo…)

 Dogs: SPCA + Humane Society

-Flower wreaths: Kathryn Cooper Weddings
+Flower wreaths for dogs: Kathryn Cooper Weddings